-Before student loan counseling, the student must prepare some information.
-First, they should know the outstanding balances on their current federal student loans.
-You can find that here at the Federal Student Aid website .
+Before student loan exit counseling, the student must prepare some information.
+First, they should know the outstanding balances on their current federal student loans, which can be found on the Federal Student Aid website.

-During the online student loan exit counseling the student will also spend some time mapping out their potential salary and living expenses such as rent and utilities, so that they can create an expected budget.
+During the student loan exit counseling, the student will also spend some time mapping out their potential salary and living expenses, such as rent and utilities, so that they can create an expected budget.

 Understanding Your Loans

-During this portion of student loan exit counseling, the student receives a summary of their student loans, including total balance, terms and conditions, and the date that the first payment is due.
+During the first portion of student loan exit counseling, the student receives a summary of their student loans, including total balance, terms and conditions, and the date that the first payment is due.

 Next, they’ll cover the interest rates on student loans.
-Each loan has a set interest rate that depends on the loan type (subsidized, unsubsidized, PLUS, etc.) and the year they’re dispersed; students may want to write these interest rates down so that they can calculate their monthly payments in a later section.
+Each loan has a set interest rate that depends on the loan type (subsidized, unsubsidized, PLUS, etc.) and the year dispersed.
+Students may want to write these interest rates down so that they can calculate their monthly payments in a later section.

 Plans to Repay

-This is a very important section.
-Here, student borrowers will learn all about the rules of student loan repayment.
+Next, student borrowers will learn all about the rules of student loan repayment.
 Borrowers typically have control over the repayment plan that they choose, so it is wise to understand the pros and cons of all options.
-For example, income-driven repayment plans may lower the borrower’s monthly bill (in accordance with their income) but could cost a borrower more over time in interest.
+For example, income-driven repayment plans may lower the borrower’s monthly bill (in accordance with their income), but could cost a borrower more over time in interest.
 Keep an eye out for the major trade-offs between plans.

-In this section of student loan exit counseling, borrowers are provided with a number of helpful student loan repayment calculations .
-Most students going through student loan exit counseling will see calculations that show how expensive it can be to utilize a grace period, because as the interest accrues on a student loan, it is capitalized, which means it is added to the balance of the loan.
+Borrowers are provided with a number of helpful student loan repayment calculations.
+Most students going through student loan exit counseling will see calculations that show how expensive it can be to utilize a grace period.
+Interest still accrues during a grace period and as it accrues, it is capitalized, which means it is added to the balance of the loan.
 Yet another calculator shows the borrower how much can be saved by making additional payments.

 Here, student borrowers are also provided with logistical repayment information, like who to contact and in what scenarios you should contact your loan service provider.